INM-6/Builder/doc/Configuration.md

   Builder is designed to require only very minimal configuration.
-Upon its first build or when explicitly called with `build configure` a file `.buildrc` is created if it does not exist yet.
+Upon its first build or when explicitly called with `build configure` a file `~/.buildrc` is created if it does not exist yet.
 This file contains variables that define various locations used in the build and install process.
 When the file is generated automatically Builder pre-fills some guessed defaults that point to your home directory.
 While this quickly gets you started, installing a lot of software into your `$HOME` is usually not a good idea and you should set `$TARGET_PATH` to a better location.

   The builder configuration defines variables of the build system itself.
   Mostly paths where Builder can put its work-space and where to put the